Hexapoda: Evolution and relationships

 The following cladogram is given by Kjer et al. (2016):

 An incomplete possible insect fossil, Strudiella devonica, has been recovered from the Devonian period.
 This fossil may help to fill the arthropod gap from 385 million to 325 million years ago, although some researchers oppose this view and suggest that the fossil may instead represent a decomposed crustacean or other non-insect.
+In 2023, a hexapod-like arthropod fossil from the Ordovician marine fossil site Castle Bank was reported, although further study is needed.